Stereo Dense Scene Reconstruction and Accurate Localization for Learning-Based Navigation of Laparoscope in Minimally Invasive Surgery: Introduction

 The remainder of this paper is organized as follows.
-Section II introduces the proposed framework.
-In Section III, the method is evaluated in the experiments on the basis of different datasets.
-Finally, conclusions and future works are given in Section IV.
+Section \ref{sec:Methodology} introduces the proposed framework systematically.
+Section \ref{sec:Setup} presents the experimental procedures.
+Section \ref{sec:Results} evaluates the proposed method through experiments based on different datasets.
+Discussions of some key issues are provided in Section \ref{sec:Discussions}.
+Finally, conclusions and future works are given in Section \ref{sec:Conclusions}.